OuCodes/HigherDOSE-Dashboards/src/growthkit/connectors/slack/README.md

 ## Security & Privacy

 * `config/slack/playwright_creds.json` grants full API access – **do not commit** it.
 It’s in `.gitignore` by default.
-* Exports may contain PII and should be handled according to HigherDOSE’s data-handling policy.
+* Exports may contain PII and should be handled according to your organization's data-handling policy.
 * Respect Slack’s and your company’s terms of service when distributing archives.

 ---